act-rules/act-rules.github.io/pages/design/rule-design.md

 > \_For example, a passing example of a page with a `title` element might omit the `lang` attribute on the `html` element, and the `head` and `body` elements in order to be succinct.
 A failing example might also omit the `title` element.
 Meanwhile a passing example of a descriptive `title` element would include the `lang` attribute because it is relevant.

-Each test case should be simply and uniquely named, _e.g.
-"Passed Example 1"_.
+Each test case must be named, in the format _Passed/Failed/Inapplicable Example X"_ where X is a number, in increasing sequence for each of the three kinds of tests.
 Each must also include a brief description that explains why the example has the outcome it claims to have.

 The description should: